daniel-acuna/ist718_notes/markdown/CourseIntro.md

 ### 1.3 Focus
 ![image0](https://github.com/sciosci/ist718_notes/blob/master/markdown/image/0.png)
-We will be focusing on diagnostic, descriptive and predictive aspects.
+We will be focusing on the diagnostic, descriptive and predictive aspects.

 ## 2. What is data science?